IritaSee/se3gcnn-medical/README.md

 Van Essen DC, Smith SM, Barch DM, Behrens TE, Yacoub E, Ugurbil K; WU-Minn HCP Consortium.
 The WU-Minn Human Connectome Project: an overview.
 Neuroimage.
 2013 Oct 15;80:62-79. doi: 10.1016/j.neuroimage.2013.05.041.
 Epub 2013 May 16.
 PMID: 23684880; PMCID: PMC3724347.

+## Demo

+A demo that runs on randomly generated data can be found in demo.ipynb.
+Since there is nothing to learn from the synthetic dataset, only the output shape is printed.
+It should take no time to run the small demo.